AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Zooming

-  GPS provides several different zoom levels.
+  GNAT Studio provides several different zoom levels.
 Use the :guilabel:`zoom in`, :guilabel:`zoom out`, and :guilabel:`zoom` buttons in the local toolbar to change the level and use the latter to explicitly select the level you want.